firemodels/bot/Bundlebot/README.md

 The directory [bot/Bundlebot/build](https://github.com/firemodels/bot/tree/master/Bundlebot/build) contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
 The steps to building a bundle are:

-  1. Define fds and smv revisions and tags you want to use for making the bundles by modifying `BUNDLE_config.sh` and `BUNDLE_config.bat`.
+   1. edit `bot/Bundlebot/build/BUILD_config.sh`, defining revision and tags for this bundle.
+Commit and push up changes to the central repo (edits can be made in your own bot repo).
+   2. On the host that runs firebot, type: `sudo su - firebot` to switch to the firebot account.
+   3. `cd FireModels_bundle/bot/Bundlebot/build`
-  2. Build FDS manuals by running the  script `BUILD_fds_manuals.sh option` where option can be test or release. `test` is the default if option is not specified. `test` is used for testing the bundle.
+   4. Update the bot repo.
+In the steps below, option can be test or release. `option` defaults to test if it is not specified.
-  3. Build Smokeview manuals by running the script `BUILD_smv_manuals.sh option` where option is defined as before.
-  4. Assemble applications, example files and manuals to generate a bundle by running the script  `BUILD_bundle.sh option` on a Linux or OSX computer where option is defined as before.
-Similarly on a Windows PC by running the script `BUILD_bundle.bat option`.
-In release mode, a bundle is uploaded to  https://github.com/firemodels/fds/releases.
-In test mode, the bundle is uploaded to https://github.com/firemodels/test_bundles/releases/ .
+   5. `nohup ./BUILD_smv_manuals.sh option &`
+   after this step completes (about 30 minutes) continue to the next step.
+   6. type: `tail -f nohup.out` to see script output. after this step completes (about 7 hours) run
+   7. `nohup ./BUILD_bundle.sh option &` if building a Linux or OSX bundle or run

+      `BUILD_bundle option` if building a Windows bundle.

+Note: `nohup` is used when building bundles on Linux and OSX computers so that the bundle generating script will continue to run if the command shell is disconnected from your terminal.
+The output goes to the file `nohup.out`.
+Type: `tail -f nohup.out` to see script output.

 These steps are described in more detail below.

 ### Setting Revisions and Tags